Arshita4321/Website-of-Travel-and-Tourism/README.md

 -> contact us and review page for customers
--> trending deals and offers will be flashed at home page -> customers can also share their feedback in form of photos or videos -> There is also a section for booking your transportation for you how will you reach the place either by bookig bus,cub,train tickets,flight tickets.
+-> trending deals and offers will be flashed at home page -> customers can also share their feedback in form of photos or videos -> There is also a section for booking your transportation for you how will you reach the place either by bookig bus,cab,train tickets,flight tickets.